 The next step is hanging new drywall, which can take some time as you custom-fit it around your new layout.
 Use drywall mud and tape to deal with seams and gaps.
-For the wall of your shower and tub, use cement board coated with waterproofing membrane instead of drywall.
+For the wall of your shower and tub, use a cement board coated with a waterproofing membrane instead of drywall.
 You can also re-tile your tub and shower at this point and start repainting your bathroom.

 Add Finishing Touches

 You can now move on to finishing up your bathroom.
 Install any new lights you want to add.
 Install your new sink and faucet, mirror, cabinets, and shower and tub trim.